 • A unit attacking the flank or rear of an enemy unit causes 4 more enemy men to run than would normally.

-Cavalry: One enemy man is killed, and the number of enemy men who run to the rear (and facing to the rear) is equal to the number of cavalrymen in the unit conducting the combat when the combat began.
+Cavalry: One enemy man is killed, and the number of enemy men who run to the rear (and face to the rear) is equal to the number of cavalrymen in the unit conducting the combat when the combat began.
 So if a unit with 10 cavalrymen in ranks conducts a combat, one enemy man is killed and 10 run.

 • A unit attacking the flank or rear of an enemy unit causes 4 more enemy men to run than would normally.